 Sitelink Extensions are additional links in your ads that take customers to specific pages on your website without having to enter a URL.
 They offer your customers a quick and convenient way to access the information they’re searching for, which can increase both click-through rate (CTR) and conversions.

 Improving your CTR is not only a function of keyword-to-ad relevance, but an indicator of how well you are able to show potential customers that you have what they’re looking for.
-For example, if you’re a retailer bidding on brand terms, it’s smart to include an extension for your store locator page.
+For example, if you’re a retailer bidding on brand terms, it’s smart to include an ad extension for your store locator page.
 Why?
-Searcher behaviour data shows that when people enter a store name into the search box, they’re often looking for basic information like store location and hours.
+Searcher behavior data shows that when people enter a store name into the search box, they’re often looking for basic information like store location and hours.

-To delete an existing Sitelink Extension, go to the Campaigns page and select the Ad Extensions tab.
+If you want to delete an existing Sitelink Extension, go to the Campaigns page and select the Ad Extensions tab.
 Find the Sitelink Extension you want to delete, then select the checkbox to the left of that extension.
 Click delete, then save.

 You can generate great leads for your business by adding Call Extensions to your Bing Ads campaign.
 We know that customers are much more likely to make a purchase when they call a business.
 With Call Extensions, your phone number will appear right inside of your text ad, where customers can click to call you.*

 Advertisers can create a Call Extension with a forwarding number on the Campaigns page.
 Click ad extensions and then call extensions, then create and create new.
 Select the appropriate campaign and enter your phone number.

 A Bing Ads forwarding number allows you to track all calls from your ad so that you can analyze performance.
 Select On all devices using a Bing Ads forwarding number, and On smartphones using my phone number.
 Indicate if you want to use a toll-free phone number or a local number; also indicate the links you want to display.
 Click save.